+4. GLOBAL AWARENESS.

-b.
-GLOBAL AWARENESS: 8 hours of Global courses (i.e. TH231G).
+8 hours of Global (G) courses.
 A student may not satisfy the Global Awareness requirement by passing a CLEP, AP, or proficiency exam in a language.

-4. BASIC AREAS OF THOUGHT AND EXPRESSION: 8 hours in each of four areas, fine arts, humanities, natural science, and social science, must be completed.
+5. BASIC AREA OF THOUGHT AND EXPRESSION:

+8 hours in each Basic Area of Thought and Expression (A., B., C., and D.), fine arts, humanities, natural science, and social science must be completed.